Preventing and Healing BV & Yeast Infections

 Lactobacillus colonization therapy: This boosts the number of good bacteria in your vagina and re-establishes a balanced vaginal environment.
 The therapy can be accomplished by eating organic pure yogurt or other foods containing lactobacilli, such as fermented vegetables (sauerkraut, kimchi, etc.), miso, tempeh, and sourdough bread.

-Take a bath with apple cider vinegar: This can help fight off the toxins and bacteria that cause vaginal odor while restoring the acidic environment of the vagina.
+Take a sitz bath with apple cider vinegar: This can help fight off the toxins and bacteria that cause vaginal odor while restoring the acidic environment of the vagina.
+Add a 1/2 cup to 1 cup to a 1/2 tub or less of water - soak for 15-20 minutes.

 Enhance immune system functioning: It’s common for bacterial vaginosis to recur within 3 to 12 months, even if initially treated.
 This is likely due to certain risk factors and the root causes not being addressed.
 It can also be due to impaired immunity in some women, which leads to a higher chance of all infections/illnesses.
 To increase resistance, take a probiotic supplement and eat probiotic foods on a daily basis.
 Consuming probiotics including lactobacillus increases the number of “good” bacteria in the vagina and re-establishes a balanced microflora.
 Fermented or cultured probiotic foods like yogurt, kimchi, and kefir are great probiotic sources.
 Additionally, eat a balanced diet, eliminate processed foods, address allergies and leaky gut syndrome, exercise consistently, get adequate sleep, and manage stress.

-Practice vaginal hygiene: Always wipe from front to back after using the bathroom, change your pad/tampon several times per day during your period, and always clean your sex toys with soap and hot water after use.
+Practice vaginal hygiene: Always wipe from front to back after using the bathroom, change your pad/tampon several times per day during your period, pee after sex, and always clean your sex toys with soap and hot water after use.

 The type of yeast (or fungus) that causes yeast infections and candida symptoms is also known as candida albicans, and can be completely harmless.
 However, at some point, its levels are capable of reaching high enough levels to take over our body’s “good” bacteria and to cause a vaginal infection or worse.
 The most common causes of imbalanced vaginal microflora are taking antibiotics, douching, sex (especially without a condom or without showering for a long time before or afterwards), eating a poor diet, and having a compromised immune system.